vechain/grant-program/README.md

-# VeChain General Grant Program <!-- omit in toc -->
+# Vechain General Grant Program <!-- omit in toc -->

+## :loudspeaker::loudspeaker: Vechain -EasyA Hackathon Grant Track :confetti_ball: :sparkles: :tada:

+Under the Vechain general grant program, a special track has been created for the Vechain-EasyA hackathon attendees to support their follow-up project development.
+The track will make funds available for 10 projects on a first-come, first served basis.
+Each project can be funded up to 30,000 USD.

+Visit [Vechain-EasyA-Hackathon-Boston-Oct-2023](./Vechain-EasyA-Hackathon-Boston-Oct-2023) to learn more about it.

+---

 ## Table of contents